wingo/stringrefs/README.md

 When creating a `stringview_wtf16` from a `stringref` on a system that represents `stringref` as WTF-8, we expect that some implementations will eagerly copy the string to a WTF-16 encoding.
-Others will to implement a map from WTF-16 position to WTF-8 position via [breadcrumbs](https://www.swift.org/blog/utf8-string/#breadcrumbs).
+Others will want to implement a map from WTF-16 position to WTF-8 position via [breadcrumbs](https://www.swift.org/blog/utf8-string/#breadcrumbs).